-National Officer Selection Process
+National Officer Candidate Updates

 These student leaders serve in a variety of roles throughout their year of service.
 As leaders, they serve as communicators, advocates and facilitators.
-The national officer team leads both national conferences: the SkillsUSA Washington Leadership Institute and the SkillsUSA National Leadership and Skills Conference.
-They also serve local chapters and teach members skills from the SkillsUSA Framework that will help them become career-ready.
+The high school and college/postsecondary national officer teams lead both national conferences: the SkillsUSA Washington Leadership Institute and the SkillsUSA National Leadership and Skills Conference.
+The national officer teams also serve local chapters and teach members skills from the SkillsUSA Framework to help them become career-ready.

 For questions regarding the national officer selection process (candidates) and delegates: